Lesotho Entry Requirements

 Visa Required

-Nationals of countries not listed above must obtain a visa prior to travel
+Citizens of countries not listed for visa-free access must apply for a visa before travel.

 Arrival Process